 This was life changing for me.
 I knew immediately the gift it had been to my family and our friends to say goodbye as we did and I realised if I could do this for my father, I could do this for others.
 This was in fact the beginning of my journey to become a Funeral Celebrant.

-Let me help you at this time of loss to remember your loved one and to find a way to celebrate their life in a way that they would love.
+Let me, an experienced and qualified funeral director help you at this time of loss to remember your loved one and to find a way to celebrate their life in a way that they would love.

 civil celebrant • authentic funeral celebrant • funeral director sydney